 - There is no secret that agencies still have a hard time meeting small business opportunity goals.

 - Why is this?
 Depending on whom you ask, the answer may be different.

 Hard data about a particular agency’s procurement planning and efforts for government small business set aside contracts should speak for themselves.

 As the end-user submits a procurement, the agency, and its small business advocate should be looking first at the possibility of setting aside the project for small businesses.

 - Do they always take this step?
 No, they don’t.

-Understand the Government’s Obligations for Small Business Set Aside Contracts Program
+Understand the Agency’s Obligations for Small Business Set Aside Government Contracts Program

 Partial Small Business Set Aside Decisions